canonical/uss-tableflip/doc/ubuntu_release_process.md

 ### When the daily recipe build fails ###

-The daily recipe for each release checks out master and then merges the ubuntu/$release and builds the package from there.
-From time to time, the patches in the ubuntu/$release branch need to be refreshed/updated as upstream/master changes.
+The daily recipe for each release checks out tip of master, merges the ubuntu/$release and builds the package from there.
+Daily recipe failures occur under two conditions:
+ 1. Tip of master drifts enough that patches in the ubuntu/$release branch need to be refreshed/updated/dropped as upstream/master changes.
+ 1. You just finished a [cherry-pick an upstream commit](#cherry-pick-process) into an ubuntu/$release branch and need to drop that cherry pick patch so daily package recipes continue to build.

+#### Dropping a cherry-pick patch

+ * **During Ubuntu series feature freeze** we cannot use `new-upstream-snapshot` because it pulls in all upstream changes and we don't want to include other upstream commits if we need a second cherry pick during feature freeze:
+   1. LOCAL_PATCH_COMMIT=`git log --pretty=oneline debian/ | awk 'NR == 1{print $1}'`
+   1. git revert $LOCAL_PATCH_COMMIT
+   1. PATCH_FILE=`git show --pretty="" --name-only | awk -F cpick 'NR == 1{printf "cpick" $2}'`
+   1. REVERTED_COMMITISH_MSG=`git log --format="%s" HEAD~1..HEAD | awk -F '"' '/Revert/{print $2}'`
+   1. cat > msg <<EOF
+drop cherry pick included in master $REVERTED_COMMITISH_MSG
+ - ${PATCH_FILE}
+EOF
+   1. dch -i $(cat msg)
+   1. git commit -m 'update changelog' debian/changelog

+ * **Outside of Ubuntu series feature freeze**:
+   1. new-upstream-snapshot -v --update-patches-only
+   1. git push upstream HEAD

+#### Manually refreshing patch quilt failures

-This is typically done during the new-upstream-release tool process, however, new commits to master can break the patches.
+Patch refresh is typically done during the `new-upstream-release` process.
+However, new commits to master can break the patches.
 In particular, the ubuntu-advantage refactor is reverted on bionic and xenial; this patch needs to be refreshed whenever changes to cloud-init touch: